brickcap/openresty_examples/book.md

 Two points to note here

-1. It runs in a seperate coroutine.
+1. It runs in a separate coroutine.

 2. It runs after the standard nginx  `http_access module` so if you are mixing the two keep that in mind.